Adding Nodes to Kubernetes Cluster When Traffic Grew

 # Cancel Hetzner server

-Hetzner servers have 1-month minimum commitment.
-If we add a node and realize we don't need it, we're stuck paying for the month.
+Hetzner servers have a 1-month minimum commitment.
+If we add a node and don't need it, we're stuck paying for that month.

 Auto-scaling limitations

-Cloud Kubernetes has cluster autoscaling - automatically add/remove nodes based on load.
+Cloud Kubernetes has cluster autoscaling where nodes get added and removed automatically based on load.

-With self-managed on Hetzner dedicated servers, autoscaling isn't possible.
+With self-managed Hetzner dedicated servers, that's not an option.
 Servers take hours to provision, not seconds.

 Lessons

-- Add capacity before you're at 90% utilization
+1. Add capacity before you hit 90% utilization

-- Manual capacity planning works for steady growth
+5. Manual capacity planning works when growth is steady